scrabbletank/farhome-rules/rulesdoc.md

 Before you begin, you and your friends will need to determine who will be the Game Master.
 The Game Master (or GM) is in charge of the world, handling all the locations, monsters, and people in the world, while everyone else is in charge of an adventurer, or character.
 Usually the GM is played by the same person every game, but in some games it makes sense to rotate that responsibility.
 Regardless, the GM acts as the main story teller, or referee.
 If there's ever any confusion as to how something works, or if the players want to do something that this book doesn't cover the GM has the final say on what happens.

-Farhome follows a narrative gameplay loop: the GM begins by describing the environment the adveturers are in, the players describe what they want their adventurers do, and finally the GM describes the results of those actions.
+Farhome follows a narrative gameplay loop: the GM begins by describing the environment the adventurers are in, the players describe what they want their adventurers do, and finally the GM describes the results of those actions.
 This is the core of the game and is seen in every aspect of the game.
 For example the GM could be describing the dungeon your group of adventurers are exploring, giving the players a basic set of actions they could follow (the layout of the room, how many doors there are, if the adventurers see any creatures, and so on).
 The players then tell the GM what they want their characters to do, such as opening a door, searching for traps, or attacking a monster.
 The GM then describes the results of their actions: the door may be locked, or they find a poison dart trap, or surprise the monster.
 This often leads to another choice for the players, which starts the narrative loop all over again.
 This gameplay loop continues whether the players are exploring a dungeon, fighting monsters, or investigating for clues in a town.

 Each time your group meets to play you can expect to spend 2-3 hours playing.
 During this time you can reasonably expect to: meet and interact with a notable non-player character (or NPC), explore a new location, fight dangerous monsters, and find something memorable.
 While some sessions you might never interact with an NPC, or encounter any monsters, it's these 4 experiences that build an adventure.